Logical limit laws for Mallows random permutations: Notation and preliminaries

-If two structures $\fA$ and $\fB$ agree on all sentences $\phi$ with $D(\phi)\leq d$ we write $\fA \equiv_d \fB$ and say that $\fA$ and $\fB$ are \emph{$d$--equivalent}.
+We say that two structures $\fA$ and $\fB$ are \emph{$d$--equivalent} (notation : $\fA \equiv_d \fB$) if $\fA$ and $\fB$ agree on all sentences $\phi$ with $D(\phi)\leq d$.
 The relation $\equiv_d$ is an equivalence relation.
-The following lemma will be crucial in the proof of Theorem~\ref{sec:proof_conv_toto}.
-A proof can be found for instance following Corollary 3.16 in \cite{Libkin}.
+The following lemma will be crucial in the proof of Theorem~\ref{thm:toto}~Part~\ref{part:conv_toto}.
+A proof can be found for instance following Corollary W in \cite{Libkin}.

 \begin{lem} The equivalence relation $\equiv_d$ has only finitely many equivalence classes. \end{lem}